ToolStripStatusLabel

 The

 Text property value of a ToolStripStatusLabel object can be updated when the state of the ScriptoForm changes.
 For example when the user clicks the “Run” button, the property can be updated to indicate a long running process is executing.
-When the process has completed, the property can be set back to the default Ready value.The steps needed to update the text of a ToolStripStatusLabel control include:
+When the process has completed, the property can be set back to the default Ready value.
+The most effecient way to implement these changes is by using the Invoke-FormAction helper function.The steps needed to update the text of a ToolStripStatusLabel control include:

 - Set the